 “A key feature of LSI is its ability to extract the conceptual content of a body of text by establishing associations between those terms that occur in similar contexts…..
 The method, also called latent semantic analysis (LSA), uncovers the underlying latent semantic structure in the usage of words in a body of text and how it can be used to extract the meaning of the text in response to user queries, commonly referred to as concept searches.
 Queries, or concept searches, against a set of documents that have undergone LSI will return results that are conceptually similar in meaning to the search criteria even if the results don’t share a specific word or words with the search criteria”

-ABOUT THE CODE: This is a very old code-base that was created in 2008.
-And publishing this now in Aug 2012 (on public demand).
-It was created while preparing for my PhD admission - But me and my prospective guide(s) got terribly pissed off at each other - I had first-hand experience of pathetic academic elitism- anyways it's another sad story.
-Personally, I do not use .NET framework anymore, so will not be making changes to this C# code, unless I have a good reason to do so.
-This code was also written in a hurry.
-This is not a very well organized code - perhaps not very efficient either.
+This is a very old code-base that was created in 2008 for my PhD admissions and made public much later.
+Also, this is not a very well organized code - and perhaps not very efficient either.
 I encourage people to use this only for reference and implement efficient code of your own.
-If you do, and willing to share it, please send me the link to your page (or the code) and I’ll update my page to include your link/code.
-If you like this post and it was helpful to you, please do rate it and leave a comment below.
+If you do, and willing to share it, please send me the link to your page (or the code) and I will update my page to include your link.

-In here, I’ll be explaining the steps followed in the source-code in two parts.
+In this article, I will be explaining the steps followed in the source-code in two parts.